 Our programme aims at developing a sustainable and safe working environment for artisanal and small-scale miners.

 The Artisanal Small-Scale Mining National Federation (ASM-NF) was created in 2013 to address all the major political, social and environmental issues associated with ASM in Mongolia.
-The Trafigura Foundation is proud to partner with this organisation to respond to the emerging needs of artisanal miners and improve the sector’s socio-economic capacity.
-Today, ASM-NF counts 6,500 members.
-Through this programme, our common ambition is to reach out to as many miners involved in illegal ASM as possible and help them enter legality, reduce health and safety risks, promote the respect of human rights and environmental stewardship.
+The Trafigura Foundation partners with the Federation to respond to the emerging needs of artisanal miners and improve the sector’s socioeconomic capacity.